GoogleCloudPlatform/cloud-hackathons/hacks/gaming-on-gcp/README.md

 At this point, you don't have any game servers to connect to, so you still can't play anything, but we will fix that in the next challenge.

+> [!NOTE]
-> **Note** If you're running an Autopilot cluster and see some errors, it might be because the cluster needs to scale before it can run your container.
+> If you're running an Autopilot cluster and see some errors, it might be because the cluster needs to scale before it can run your container.
 Be patient and give it some time.

+> [!NOTE]
-> **Note** Epilepsy warning for Mac users.
+> Epilepsy warning for Mac users.
 Mac users with non-Intel chips using Chrome or Safari will see a lot of flashing large boxes on the screen.
 You will need to download and install Firefox and use it as your browser for this gHack.

+> [!NOTE]
-> **Note** Unfamiliar with Docker and what the build and push commands do?
+> Unfamiliar with Docker and what the build and push commands do?
 After this gHack, check out [Modernizing the Monolith: Containerizing and Deploying to Kubernetes](https://ghacks.dev/hacks/modernizing-monoliths/) to get hands-on experience with containerizing and deploying applications.

 ### Success Criteria